Provinces of Iran: Safavid Dynasty

 The Tadhkirat Al-Muluk, a work made circa 1725 (1137) which details the Safavid administration mentions that Iran had four territories governed by Valis: (Arabistan, Luristan, Georgia and Kurdistan).

 And thirteen provinces governed by Beglarbegis: (Azarbayjan (also called Tabriz Province), Chukhur-i Sa'd, Qarabagh-Ganja, Shirvan, Astarabad, Mashhad, Marv, Herat, Qandahar, Kirman, Kuh-Giluya, Qazvin and Hamadan).

+In other places such as Isfahan (the capital) and nearby regions, Yazd, Mazandaran, Gilan, Saveh, Shiraz and many districts of Persian Iraq, they were administered by the Khāssa, the central royal branch of the government; in opposition to the provincial Mamālik government branch.